developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/keycapture/index.md

 &#56;.
 Relaunch the Enterprise Browser app and check that its keycodes are mapped as specified.

-> **NOTE**: If keymapping failures occur or when working with devices that include a hardware keyboard, it might be necessary to disable the standard Android keyboard and install (or activate) the Zebra Enterprise Keyboard.
+> **NOTE: Keymapping failures sometimes occur on Android devices that include a hardware keyboard**.
+In some cases it might be necessary to disable the standard Android keyboard as the default SIP and install (or activate) the Zebra Enterprise Keyboard as the default.
 See the [Enterprise Keyboard user guide](/enterprise-keyboard) for more information.

 -----